|

 Canadian

-National #6028, a U-1-b 4-8-2 mountain type.
+National #6028, a U-1-b 4-8-2 Mountain type.
 This

 locomotive had pulled a test run of the Royal Train back on

-it got to pull the Royal Train with the Royal on board --
+May 1.
+Finally it got to pull the Royal Train with the Royal on board --

 from Joffre, Quebec to Newcastle, New Brunswick, where the

-Royals disembarked and motored to Fredericton.
+Royals disembarked and motored to Fredericton. |

 |